Thomas Beckers' Lab

 Research

-The modeling and control of modern applications such as autonomous driving or human-robot interaction can be excessively time-consuming or even unfeasible due to the growing complexity of technical systems.
+The modeling and control of modern applications such as autonomous driving, soft robotics or human-robot interaction can be excessively time-consuming or even unfeasible due to the growing complexity of technical systems.
 To address these challenges, data-driven models are a viable solution that requires minimal expert knowledge and have shown remarkable results.
 However, a major drawback of these models is their unpredictable outcomes, which limits their applicability to non-safety critical systems.

 Our research focuses on safe learning-based modeling and control of physical systems.
 We are working on developing novel data-driven control methods that ensure both safe operation and high-performance for the closed-loop system.
 In addition, we are exploring algorithms that incorporate physical prior knowledge into learning-based models to enhance their generalizability, reliability and interpretability.
 The research outcomes contribute to the development of safe, robust, and intelligent control methods for physical systems.